Ceredigion (Senedd constituency)

-Ceredigion is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-It is also one of eight constituencies in the Mid and West Wales electoral region, which elects four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.
+Ceredigion was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+It was also one of eight constituencies in the Mid and West Wales electoral region, which elected four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.

-It has been represented since its creation in 1999 by Plaid Cymru's Elin Jones, who has also been the Llywydd (Presiding Officer) of the Senedd since 2016.
+It was represented by Plaid Cymru's Elin Jones from its creation in 1999 to its abolition in 2026, who had also been the Llywydd (Presiding Officer) of the Senedd from 2016 to 2026.

 Boundaries

-The area of the constituency is similar to that of the county of Ceredigion.
+The area of the constituency was similar to that of the county of Ceredigion.

 1999 to 2007

 The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Ceredigion Westminster constituency.
-It is a Dyfed constituency, one of five constituencies covering, and entirely within, the preserved county of Dyfed.
+It was a Dyfed constituency, one of five constituencies that covered, and entirely within, the preserved county of Dyfed.

-The other four Dyfed constituencies are Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Llanelli and Preseli Pembrokeshire.
+The other four Dyfed constituencies were Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Llanelli and Preseli Pembrokeshire.
 They are all within the Mid and West Wales electoral region.

 The region consisted of the eight constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Llanelli, Meirionnydd Nant Conwy, Montgomeryshire and Preseli Pembrokeshire.

 From 2007

 Boundaries changed for the 2007 Assembly election.
 Ceredigion remained one of five Dyfed constituencies and one of eight constituencies in the Mid and West Wales region.
 However, boundaries within Dyfed changed, to realign them with local government ward boundaries and to reduce disparities in the sizes of constituency electorates, and the boundaries of the region changed, to align them with the boundaries of preserved counties.

-The other four Dyfed constituencies are, again, Carmarthen West and South Pembrokeshire, Carmarthen East and Dinefwr, Llanelli and Preseli Pembrokeshire.
-They are all within the Mid and West Wales electoral region.
+The other four Dyfed constituencies were, again, Carmarthen West and South Pembrokeshire, Carmarthen East and Dinefwr, Llanelli and Preseli Pembrokeshire.
+They were all within the Mid and West Wales electoral region.

-The region consists of the constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Dwyfor Meirionnydd, Llanelli, Montgomeryshire and Preseli Pembrokeshire.
+The region consisted of the constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Dwyfor Meirionnydd, Llanelli, Montgomeryshire and Preseli Pembrokeshire.

 For Westminster purposes, the same new constituency boundaries became effective for the 2010 United Kingdom general election.

 Voting

-In general elections for the Senedd, each voter has two votes.
-The first vote may be used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
-The second vote may be used to vote for a regional closed party list of candidates.
-Additional member seats are allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.
+In general elections for the Senedd, each voter had two votes.
+The first vote was used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
+The second vote was used to vote for a regional closed party list of candidates.
+Additional member seats were allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.